21BCS7009/Module-Building-on-Avalanche---ETH-AVAX/README.md

 ## Authors
 ex.
 Mayank Varshney (21BCS7009)

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the MIT License.
+See the [LICENCE] () file for details.